Green Roofs

 Benefits of Green Roofs

-The insulation offered by green roofs can reduce the amount of energy needed to moderate the temperature of a building.
+• The insulation offered by green roofs can reduce the amount of energy needed to moderate the temperature of a building.
 Roofs are the site of the greatest heat loss in the winter as well as hold the hottest temperatures in the summer.
+Green roofs cool the surrounding air during the summer through the process of evapotranspiration by plants.

 Green roofs have a layer of plant material that absorbs water like a sponge.
 They capture water when it rains, slowly releasing it through evaporation and plant use.
 Green roofs can significantly reduce the amount of rain water that would otherwise run off an impervious roof surface.
 Green roofs can also help reduce building energy usage and noise levels, while increasing the durability and lifespan of the roof compared to conventional roofs.
 Green roofs are being increasingly used in urban areas where space constraints limit the use of other stormwater management practices.